This Portland Entrepreneur is Betting He Can Beat the Odds With a New Business Model—Delivering a Box of Pot Each Month to Your Door

 It's a typical rush hour for Wayman, the founder of Green Box and the first recipient of a Portland license for recreational cannabis home delivery.

 Wayman, 27, is gay, black and a Southerner.
-He moved from Atlanta to Portland in 2012 to be a hip-hop producer.
+He moved from Atlanta to Portland in 2012 to get out of the South and continue a career in audio engineering.
 He got married here.
 Fell in love with skiing.
 Got a dog, Marley Lou.

 But the idea of a cannabis delivery service was never far from his mind.